All Episodes

 And they need things sometimes quicker than that airplane from the military can get there.

-And that's why Troops Direct is so valuable because our service members know what they need right now to get their job done.
+And that's why Troops Direct is so valuable, because our service members know what they need right now to get their job done.

-And I can tell you, we've unfortunately seen casualties out there in the battle space uh with units that we have supplied through the years.
+And I can tell you, we've unfortunately seen casualties out there in the battle space with units that we have supplied through the years.

 But those Americans have said that without Troops Direct, less missions would be accomplished and more lives would have been lost if it wasn't for the support that we provide them.

-Look, the bottom line is I wanted to have you on, explain it to our audience, and and how can they help?
+Look, the bottom line is I wanted to have you on, explain it to our audience, and how can they help?

-Uh we have a very generous audience, especially with military matters.
+We have a very generous audience, especially with military matters.

-Um you're specifically getting them really important things so they can do their job.
+You're specifically getting them really important things so they can do their job.

 You know, uniforms, helmets, communication equipment, life support gear.